 Timing vs Time In the Market

-👉 Inflation is soaring 📈
+👉 Inflation is still quite elevated 📈

 👉 The impending housing market implosion 📉